junxit/us-congress-code/title-02/chapter-1/sec-8.md

 ### Amendments

 2005—Pub.
-L. 109–55 designated existing provisions as subsec. (a), inserted heading, substituted “Except as provided in subsection (b) of this section, the time” for “The time”, and added subsec. (b).
+L. 109–55 designated existing provisions as subsec. (a), inserted heading, substituted “Except as provided in subsection (b), the time” for “The time”, and added subsec. (b).

 ### Constitutional Provisions